chakravala/MeasureSystems.jl/docs/src/similitude.md

 | R | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |
 | C | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 | 0 |

-*Michael Reed*'s contribution to mathematical physics can be recrognized as this new 11 dimensional operator formalism, enabling complete unification of all historical unit systems with the *Unified System of Quantities* (USQ).
+*Michael Reed*'s contribution to mathematical physics can be recognized as this new 11 dimensional operator formalism, enabling complete unification of all historical unit systems with the *Unified System of Quantities* (USQ).
 In particular, the equivalence classes of physics dimensions in any historical `UnitSystem` are now fully characterized by the nullspace of the 11 dimensional physics operator representation, as it was first systematically researched and documented by this project, accessible with `U/~` syntax.

 In particular, the "dimensionless" physics dimensions in any historical unit system are in the nullspace of such an operator representation.